dashnisan/ml_diverse_projects/README.txt

 3. Training on training set:
 try_models = ['LinearRegression', 'RandomForestRegressor', 'SVR']
 SVR stands for Support Vector Regressor
-This 3 models are trainied using the standard hyperparameters of scikit-learn and using cross validation with 10 subsets.
+These 3 models are trained using the standard hyperparameters of scikit-learn and using cross validation with 10 subsets.
 The comparison of the training results can be seen under: ml_housing/out/2_end2end/model_comparison.csv